KBariso/DoINeedIt/README.md

 *[Do I Need It?](https://do-i-need-it.herokuapp.com/), a [Remember The Milk](https://www.rememberthemilk.com/) clone, is an application that allows users to create wishlists to compile a list of products that they want/"need".*

+Do I Need It? allows users to:

+- Create an account
+- Create, edit, and delete wishlists
+- Add, edit, and delete items in wishlists
+- Comment on public wishlists
+- Search public wishlists

+---

+## Languages

+Do I Need It? uses:
+- JavaScript
+- CSS
+- Pug

+## Libraries

+Do I Need It? uses:
+- BCryptJS
+- CSurf
+- Express
+- Express-Session
+- Express-Validator
+- Sequelize

 ---

 ## [Feature List](https://github.com/KBariso/DoINeedIt/wiki/Feature-List)